 The show that made Siskel and Ebert famous.
 These two Chicago-based movie critics sit around and review movies, giving either "Thumbs up" or "Thumbs down."
 Noted for the good-natured insults traded by the two reviewers (usually concerning Ebert's weight and Siskel's receding hairline).
-Written by

 Did You Know?